Commissioned Composer Guidelines

 - Funds are sometimes provided by the State MTA to aid the premiere performance at the state convention.

 The continued success of the MTNA Composer Commissioning Program depends on constructive input from the state MTAs.
-Questions and/or suggestions should be directed to the National Composers Commissioning Chair, found under National Chairs listed on the last page of every issue of American Music Teacher.
+Questions and/or suggestions should be directed to the National Composers Commissioning Chair, found on the Leadership page in every issue of American Music Teacher.